Fighting Elitism in the Arts

 Our latest project is in collaboration with Moving Steps, a dance company comprised of previously incarcerated women, and women in recovery.
 Over the past six months, my team facilitated a series of storytelling, music, and dance workshops with the women of Moving Steps.
 These workshops resulted in a full-length script, in which the women told their stories live, and stories were interwoven with music and dance.
 This production seeks to address the epidemics of addiction and over-incarceration within our community: to raise awareness, create conversation, and diminish stigma.

 The performance is designed based fully on the content of stories told.
-Our team of professional choreographers, musicians, composers, storytellers, and directors knit together a structure in which all forms can come together, and exist side-by-side.
+Through storytelling, music, and dance workshops, the team works collaboratively to knit together a script where text, music, and movement can come together, and exist side-by-side.

 "If we could reopen the conversation between our best minds and the broader public, the result would not only transform society, but also artistic and intellectual life.
 Most American artists, intellectuals, and academics have lost their ability to converse with the rest of society.
 We have become wonderfully expert in talking to one another, but we have become almost invisible and inaudible in the general culture."